luebken/atomic-site/source/docs/os-updates.md

 ## Upgrading a Machine with rpm-ostree

 Simply invoke `rpm-ostree upgrade`.
-It checks the repository URL specified in `/ostree/repo/config` to check for an updated version.
+It checks the repository URL specified in a config in `/etc/ostree/remotes.d/` to check for an updated version.

 If a new version is found, it will first be downloaded, then deployed.
 At that point, a three-way merge of configuration is performed, using the